Home » Recipes » Salads & Dressings » Traditional Fattoush Salad Recipe

 Traditional Fattoush Salad Recipe

-This recipe for Fattoush Salad is loaded with fresh veggies and herbs then topped with a lemony sumac vinaigrette.
-Top with crispy pita chips and you have yourself what is known in the Middle East as Fattoush!
+This Fattoush Salad recipe is loaded with fresh veggies and herbs then topped with a lemony sumac vinaigrette.
+Top with crispy pita chips and you have the perfect Middle Eastern salad to go with any meal!

 A overhead picture of a bowl of salad with wooden spoons

-Fattoush Salad was given it’s name based on the Arabic word fetteh which means “crumbs” in Arabic.
+This Fattoush Salad recipe was given its name based on the Arabic word fetteh which means “crumbs” in Arabic.
 It makes sense considering there are two signature features to any Fattoush Salad recipe – crispy pita chips and sumac.

-I know lot’s of people are following or need to follow a gluten-free diet so leave the crispy bits off or perhaps looks for a gluten-free version of pita or crusty bread to include as you wish.
-I updated this recipe from the original I wrote back in May of 2018 and this recipe didn’t originally include the pita because I was off the carbs at the time… But I am back on so so are the pita chips!
+I know lots of people are following or need to follow a gluten-free diet, so leave the crispy bits off or perhaps look for a gluten-free version of pita or crusty bread to include as you wish.
+And if you aren’t gluten-free but want something different you could also add some garlic croutons on top.

 A small wooden bowl of a recipe made of fattoush salad

-Cucumbers: I like to use English cucumbers cubed because I find them a little sweeter than the regular garden variety of cucumber with less seeds.
+• Cucumbers: I like to use English cucumbers cubed because I find them a little sweeter than the regular garden variety of cucumbers with fewer seeds.
 But any large cucumber will work.

-Mint and Parsley: Finely chopped.
-Again totally optional but they both add a nice herbal flavour and interest from a regular salad.
+• Mint and Parsley: Finely chopped.
+Again totally optional but they both add a nice herbal flavor and interest from a regular salad.

 A fattoush salad close up

-Lemon Zest: Adds a greater depth to the lemon flavour and smells amazing!
+• Lemon Zest: Adds a greater depth to the lemon flavor and smells amazing!

 1. Wash, chop and toss the veggies in a large bowl.